enckse/pyxstitch/README.md

 to see actual highlight colors on the pattern use `--theme light-dmc` and if using a high-contrast style you may want to toggle `--theme dark` (or `--theme dark-dmc` for colors on dark backgrounds).

-the coloring styles are available as part of the pygments project but can be passed like
+the coloring styles are available as part of the pygments project but can be passed like so
 ```
 pyxstitch --file program.py --style monokai
 ```

 ### output

-by default a a png file is created matching the source code file name (e.g. `hello.py` -> 'hello.png'), to change this
+by default a a png file is created matching the source code file name (e.g. `hello.py` -> `hello.png`), to change this
 ```
 pyxstitch --file program.py --output image.png
 ```